marharytagithub/Learning/learningCurve.md

 2. create function. the function check current time. if time is before 14:00 - echo 'before', if after 14:00 - echo 'after'

-3. do 1st task with array, sort words alphabetically, do as function<br />
+3. do 1st task with array, sort words alphabetically, do as function

 4. sort vs asort vs ksort